Type I Guidelines for SURG and SURG/CW

 Part II.
 Project Narrative

-The project narrative is a detailed discussion of your proposed project, including the objectives, the methods you plan to use, and how your project relates and contributes to the particular creative field(s).
+The project narrative is a detailed discussion of your proposed project, including the objectives, the methods you plan to use, and how your project relates and contributes to the particular creative field(s) as described in more detail below.

 A. A detailed description of the creative work you intend to undertake:

-2. Why is it important that you undertake this project?
+- Why is it important that you undertake this project?
+What new space or gap is your project trying to fill?

 B. A discussion of how the proposed work fits into and advances the field's current creative context and conversation: